Nuclear masses and the equation of state of nuclear matter: Oyamatsu-Iida macroscopic nuclear model

 \section{Oyamatsu-Iida macroscopic nuclear model}

-The Oyamatsu-Iida (OI) macroscopic nuclear model \cite{OI2003} was constructed as model IV of models I-IV with four different inhomogeneity energies by the present author in the early study of pasta nuclei in the crust of a neutron star \cite{oya1993}.
+The Oyamatsu-Iida (OI) macroscopic nuclear model \cite{OI2003} is an update of model IV for the early study of pasta nuclei in the neutron-star crust \cite{oya1993}.
 The OI model has the following three important features compared to the ILD model.

 \begin{itemize} \item Nuclear energy in a nucleus is the integral of the local uniform-matter and inhomogeneity energy densities. \item The inhomogeneity energy density is proportional to the square of the gradient of the local nucleon density. \item The neutron and proton distributions are independent; each distribution is parameterized with radius and diffuseness parameters. \end{itemize}